booktree/gitlabhq/CONTRIBUTING.md

     -   Make a pull request directly to GitLab on GitHub.

+    -   If the GitLab Team either:

+        - takes more than 2 weeks to acceptint-mr or show a favorable view
+        - declines

-    -   After 2 weeks without answer from the GitLab Team or decline, merge on `mine` and make a pull request to us.
+        merge on `mine` and make a pull request to us with one of following labels respectively:

+        - `gitlab-timeout`
+        - `gitlab-wontfix`

     -   If it is accepted on GitLab, it will become available for to our project when we merge to the next stable version.